buzzbangorg/bsbang-frontend/README.md

 ## TODO ##
 Future plans include:

-* Make crawler periodically re-crawl.
-* Understand much more structure (e.g. DataSet elements within DataCatalog).
-* Parse other Bioschemas and schema.org types used by life sciences websites (e.g. Organization, Service, Product)
+* Greatly improve the basic look for the website (logo and style)
+* When displaying results, do boxout information that is useful to the user, in a similiar style to Google info-boxes (e.g. how many datasets a data catalog has, the information on the hosting biobank for a particular found biological sample.
+ This will require significant improvements to the scope of the corresponding crawler and how it stores crawled structured data.
 * Allow users to register URLs for crawling via the website.
-* Add mongodb for capturing crawled JSON-LD (currently I only have Solr but need something else as a general docstore).
-* Crawl and understand PhysicalEntity/BioChemEntity/ResearchEntity once this matures further.
+To do this, the crawler will also need filtering and limiting control to prevent crashes from malicious, malformed or simply huge crawl targets.

 Any other suggestions welcome as Github issues for discussion or as pull requests.